 Good question because it is not that easy.

-China’s economic growth slowed to 6.9% in 2015.
+China’s economic growth is still high more than 8% in 2018.
 This was a big surprise for everyone.
 Despite this slowdown, the new Chinese middle class continues to grow and still consumes more buying especially online.
 The thirst of those Chinese consumers for brands and products from abroad remains a great opportunity for luxury brands and fashion in China.

 A 3.9 Billion Market